10 Things to Do in St. Andrews: From Historic Charm to Natural Wonders

 Shop Local

 Browse trendy clothing and accessories at The Trendy Side or Gypsy Willow.
-Gypsy Beach Treasured Kreations and Floriopolis feature handmade art, jewelry, and décor.
-Sunjammers is a go-to for outdoor gear and water-friendly apparel, and you can even treat yourself to a relaxing service or wellness product from one of the local spas nearby.
+Sunjammers is the go-to for outdoor gear, water-friendly apparel, and everything you need before heading out on the water.

-On Saturday mornings, head to The Market at St. Andrews at Oaks by the Bay Park.
-It is one of the best spots in town to pick up fresh produce, baked goods, local honey, and handmade items—all with bay views in the background.
+On Saturday mornings, the Market at St. Andrews at Oaks by the Bay Park brings fresh produce, baked goods, local honey, and handmade goods together in one spot with bay views in the background.

 Taste the Local Flavors